 There is much more to Goa than just beaches and there is even more in Monsoon.
 The beach certainly looses it charm, the shacks close down, the discotheque and pubs wear an eerie look.
 Tourists generally do not prefer planning a trip to Goa in Monsoon.
-However I am going to give you – the real travelers who hate crowds, 7 reasons why you must and what is up for grabs.
+However I am going to give you – the real travelers who hate crowds, 7 offbeat things to do in Goa.
 If you are a wildlife enthusiast, solo traveler, or a photographer you are going to be in heaven.
 I went there 2 years back and had the most amazing time ever (i have been in summer and winter but trust me Goa in monsoon is stunning).

 1) White water rafting

-When the rain gods show up in Goa and the rivers start swelling up, head over to Valpoi on the banks of Mhadei river in North Goa, approximately 50 km from Panjim.
+Move over Rishikesh and travel down south to experience the real offbeat things to do in Goa!
+When the rain gods show up here and the rivers start swelling up, head over to Valpoi on the banks of Mhadei river in North Goa, approximately 50 km from Panjim.
 After a small training session by experts, spend an hour cascading through the river waters trying to catch a glimpse of wildlife along the border of Mhadei Wildlife Sanctuary.

 Level of difficulty: Easy – Grade I-II Rapids